Renal injury - AAST grade V

 - Undisplaced left 11th rib fracture laterally.

-- Thickwalled descending colon is equivocal for traumatic injury or may be reactive to nearby haematoma.
+- Thickwalled descending colon is equivocal for traumatic injury or may be reactive to nearby hematoma.